3-6 COVID-19 Response Counselor

-Purpose of Position: This is a short-term counseling position to support students and families in dealing with challenges related to COVID-19.
+Purpose of Position: To support students and families dealing with challenges related to COVID-19.
 This position will work closely with Lake County School District’s counseling and social work team to support district-wide response and recovery efforts in future years.

 - Participates as a member of the District Counseling/Social Work team in addition to the school’s Multi-Tiered System of Support and RtI processes to represent social/emotional and mental health perspective.
 Will also participate on Collaborative Problem Solving teams as needed.

 - Utilizes assessment tools to understand student strengths and lagging skills, and to determine an appropriate course of action.

 - Supports the lead Social Worker at LCIS with referrals, interventions and support protocols to meet the needs of students related to COVID-19, and builds upon common social/emotional, behavior, and academic goals to deliver services as appropriate.

 - Supports LCIS staff, with the school social worker, as needed during the transition to teaching and working with students during COVID-19

 - Participates in data collection used to measure the impact of interventions and supports, and to demonstrate the impact of the associated grant programs.

 - Consults with staff, parents and students about interventions and options for students.